Musicoin/Parity4MCIP8/README.md

 	$ rustup default stable-x86_64-pc-windows-msvc
   ```

-Once you have rustup, install Parity or download and build from source
+Once you have rustup, install Parity or download and build from source. (file `rust-toolchain` will help if there's any higher version of rustc installed locally, you may update it or create it with `$ echo "x.xx.x" > rust-toolchain`)

 ----